CASE STUDY #1

 Challenges (before we started):

-• Tooling gaps and hard‑to‑maintain SQL; slow queries and low discoverability.
+• Tooling gaps and hard‑to‑maintain SQLs; slow queries and low data discoverability.

-• Inconsistent documentation and practices; analysts carrying end‑to‑end work without support.
+• Inconsistent documentation and practices; analysts carrying end‑to‑end work without support from engineers.

-• Fragmented ownership and overlapping datasets; conflicting definitions for key metrics.
+• Fragmented ownership and overlapping datasets; conflicting definitions for key metrics; no shared understanding what data shall be prioritized on the platform.

-• A culture of “acceptable dysfunction” that normalized technical debt.
+• A culture of “acceptable dysfunction” that increased technical debt daily.

 What we did (advisory, training & coaching)